dagwud/thewoodlands-help/items/trinkets/index.md

 These are fashion statements with a punch; you wear them on your body, and so they don't count towards your [Carry Limit](../carry_limit.md) as long as you're wearing them.

+Note that you can only wear two items at a time.
+If you try to put on a third wearable item, you will automatically take off one of the items you're already wearing.

 [Amulet of Power](amulet_of_power.md)

 [Beads of Power](beads_of_power.md)